Igniting local passion

 Enabling

-Project for Public Places (PPS), a not for profit placemaking organisation, has found that the management and process facilitation of place can account for 80-90% of the success of a space.
-The body of research that defines placemaking strongly identifies the role of facilitation at its core and there is generally no one able to fulfil this role the way a local government can.
+PPS has found that the management and process facilitation of place can account for 80-90% of the success of a space.
+The body of research that defines placemaking strongly identifies the role of facilitation at its core.
+Local government can play a critical role in enabling this facilitation to occur.

-The City of Adelaide has had great success with its Placemaking Strategy which is strongly embedded in this notion of facilitation and activating community passion.
+This example from the City of Adelaide was strongly embedded in this notion of facilitation and activating community passion.
 The City’s approach to placemaking is underpinned by its willingness to “lead, partner, facilitate, enable and co-create with the community” to deliver the shared placemaking outcomes.
 The City’s highly regarded Splash Adelaide program is evidence of the success of this approach.
 In its first year the Council contributed around $100,000 and this activated 32 different pop up activities, by the second year the activities had more than doubled to over 75 yet the Council funding remained the same.
+It is still going strong.

-A recent visit to Western Australia by Dr Ryan Reynolds, co-founder of Gapfiller, revealed the difference Christchurch City Council has made by supporting a number of placemaking initiatives, often in the background.
+A visit to Western Australia after the Christchurch earthquakes by Dr Ryan Reynolds, co-founder of Gapfiller, revealed the difference Christchurch City Council has made by supporting a number of placemaking initiatives, often in the background.
 With the not-for-profit initiative in the foreground, spontaneous community contributions to public space have flowed.
-We see local examples like that, such as the recent landscaping of a neglected garden bed in Mt Lawley by a community member without Council assistance.
+We see local examples of community initiatives, sometimes with background support from local government, such as the recent emergence of verge gardens.

 The power of the people is much stronger than the people in power